2009

 The Star Lake Protective Association maintains all

-proprietary and intellectual rights to the Handbook and all its
+proprietary and intellectual rights to all editions of the Handbook and all its

 content including text, drawings, and photographs.
 Credit is cited